How J.K. Rowling’s ‘Troubled Blood’ made me not care about 2 characters I’d loved

 I couldn’t read about this character without being jolted out of the book.
 That’s Rowling’s choice; she certainly has the right to speak her views, however controversial they are, and to put whatever kind of character she wants into her fiction.
 But, like the Woody Allen movie I watched a while ago in which a male character has simultaneous affairs with a woman and her much-younger stepdaughter, it poisoned the experience.
 You can try to separate the artist from the art, but not when the artist makes it impossible for you to do so.

 But I soldiered on with “Troubled Blood,” out of a sense of obligation to two characters I’d loved.
-(Funny how we think of beloved characters as having a life of their own, not being someone’s creation.)
+(Funny how we think of beloved characters as having a life of their own; not being someone’s creation.)
 And there’s some magic there … but oh, is it ever buried.
 “Troubled Blood” is 933 pages long — more than twice as long as “The Cuckoo’s Calling” — and its central mystery is the least compelling of the series.
 It’s the detective duo’s first cold case: Strike and Robin are called upon to figure out what happened to Margot Bamborough, a young Cornwall doctor and mother who disappeared some 40 years ago.

 Rowling has an uncanny knack for creating characters, and it’s a pleasure to encounter many familiar faces in the book — but they’re all serving subplots that seem to have been going on for some time, with little forward motion.
 We check in with Strike’s family, and his complicated relationship with his sister Lucy; we head north to Robin’s family home for the holidays, as she endures her first Christmas since the end of her marriage.
 We’re reminded of Strike’s hostility toward his famous (and, in his childhood, nonpresent) father; we check in with some friends.
 (I’ve always thought Vanessa Ekwensi, Robin’s cop pal, deserved a decent subplot.)